Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

+- The Rangers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Rangers' 4.08 team ERA ranks 14th across all league pitching staffs.
+- The Rangers have a 4.08 team ERA that ranks 14th across all league pitching staffs.

-- Rangers pitchers combine to give up 154 total home runs at a clip of 1.2 per game (to rank 12th in the league).
+- Rangers pitchers combine to rank 12th in baseball in home runs surrendered (157 total, 1.2 per game).

-- His most recent time out was on Saturday against the Minnesota Twins, when the right-hander tossed seven innings, surrendering two earned runs while allowing four hits.
+- In his most recent appearance on Sunday against the Minnesota Twins, the left-hander went 5 1/3 innings, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.